Every day, I help families figure out which top things to do in San Diego with kids actually make sense for their trip.

 Location: Balboa Park

-The whole family will love exploring 100+ hands-on exhibits across eight galleries—including Kid City, a touch-friendly zone just for ages 5 and under.
+The whole family will love exploring 100+ hands-on exhibits across eight galleries—including Kid City, a touch-friendly zone just for ages five and under.
 You’ll learn how gravity works, build stuff, watch movies in the world’s first dome IMAX theatre, and then some.

-Tickets & Passes: Included with Balboa Park Explorer Pass and Go City San Diego.
-Buy direct or through our site (same price).
+Time: An hour or two · Tickets: Included with Balboa Park Explorer Pass and Go City San Diego.
+Buy direct or through our site (same price). · Read More: Fleet Science Center Guide

 10. San Diego Natural History Museum (theNAT)